-As such, although Policy 1.1.1.3 allows the PLDRB and Council to approve development to occur at a density equal to or greater than 15 units/per acre, there are other policies and LDC provisions that militate against exceeding 15 units/per acre.
+As such, although Policy 1.1.1.3 allows the PLDRB to recommend and the City Council to approve development to occur at a density equal to or greater than 15 units/per acre, there are other policies and LDC provisions that mitigate against exceeding 15 units/per acre.
 It should be noted that no other mixed use or residential projects in the City have exceeded 15 units/per acre.
 Policies established in the Comprehensive Plan as well as criteria established in the Land Development Code provide standards as to when such "deviations" may occur.

-Staff has spelled out specific development standards in Exhibit "A" which the applicant had the option of inserting in their MPD DA so that Staff could have recommended a density increase to 18.3 units/per acre (22% increase over the 15 units/per acre), but the applicant chose to reject Staff's proposed package of standards.
-Instead, the applicant devised optional and much more lenient standards that the applicant claims would be consistent with the Comprehensive Plan and the LDC, and allow the project to go way beyond the 15 dwelling units/acre without even satisfying 1.1.2.2, and achieve densities up to 28.9 units/per acre.
+Staff spelled out specific development standards in Exhibit "A" which the applicant had the option of inserting in their MPD DA so that Staff could have recommended a density increase to 18.3 units/per acre (22% increase over the 15 units/per acre), but the applicant chose to reject Staff's proposed package of standards prior to the October 19th PLDRB.
+Instead, the applicant devised optional and much more lenient standards that the applicant claimed would be consistent with the Comprehensive Plan and the LDC and allow the project to go substantially beyond the 15 dwelling units/acre, without even satisfying Policy 1.1.2.2, and achieve densities up to 28.9 units/per acre.